Medication training for carers, support workers, nurses and schools: accredited, competence-based and shown to reduce medication errors

 Our approach is different

-We provide distance learning for medication training, online medicines assessments (VMR) and workshops which can be purchased individually or added together to provide a comprehensive medicines training solution ensuring the safe handling of medicines.
-Our workshops operate throughout the UK with experienced pharmacist and nurse trainers.
+We believe there is too much ‘tick box training’ in the care sector, something that places your organisation at risk of medication errors and poor CQC reports.
+Our different training formats can be purchased individually or added together to provide a comprehensive medicines training solution ensuring the safe handling of medicines.
+We have a team of experienced pharmacists and nurses across the UK.
 We provide training to 14 local authorities and many independent care service providers, both large and small.

 We are experts in one area – medication training